7 Business Energy Procurement Tips and Tricks as a Guide

 7 Energy Procurement Tips and Tricks

 3.Understand your own business needs.
 Whilst you may not know how this relates to the type of energy tariff you're on, because price plans vary so greatly and with price being fundamental throughout your cost base, a business energy expert will be able to match your specified business needs to the right business energy tariff.
-Understanding your business needs and developing your risk tolerance now will allow you or your broker to be able to negotiate an energy contract with the energy prices and terms and conditions that deliver the best value for your needs.
+Understanding your business needs and developing your risk tolerance now will allow you to be able to negotiate an energy contract with the energy prices and terms and conditions that deliver the best value for your needs.

 4.Check your bills.
 And check them carefully.
 We uncover billing errors every month for our clients and so it's safe to say that you shouldn't just assume that they're correct.
 If you've never spotted a billing error; you're probably not checking hard enough.